harness/developer-hub/release-notes/feature-flags.md

 * In the user onboarding flow, the Create a New Flag button did not behave as expected.
 This issue has been fixed.
 (FFM-8019)

-* Previously, a user could select Feature Flags in Harness without having a license.
+* Previously, a user could select Feature Flags in Harness without having a license, and would then get a 404 error.
 Now, users only see the FF module if they have an active license (including a free license).
 (FFM-8002)

 * Previously, there was an edge case where an extremely large number of pages in a UI listing could cause performance degradation.
 This issue has been fixed, and page numbering is now disabled if the page count exceeds 1000 pages.
 (FFM-7993)